jitsi/handbook/docs/faq.md

 _4.)
 Enable "secure domain" if you are using your own instance of jitsi

-In addition to the tips above, consider enabling the ["secure domain" configuration] (https://github.com/jitsi/jicofo#secure-domain).
+In addition to the tips above, consider enabling the ["secure domain" configuration](https://github.com/jitsi/jicofo#secure-domain).
 This requires you (or someone else) to enter a username and password to open a room.

 **6. It's working when I connect from a browser, but not from the iOS or Android apps**